KevCui/beheader/README.md

 # Beheader

-> Cut off unnecessary headers of a cURL request
+> Cut off unnecessary headers in a cURL request

 ## Table of Contents